+1 No lateral impact test is required for size range over 135 cm until Q10 dummy injury criteria for the lateral impact test are established.

-Where the Child Restraint System requires substantial modification for different sizes (e.g., convertible Child Restraint System) or if the size range cover more than 3 size ranges a relevant intermediate dummy(ies) shall be tested in addition to the dummy(ies) defined above.
+Where the Enhanced Child Restraint System requires substantial modification for different sizes (e.g., convertible Enhanced Child Restraint System) or if the size range cover more than 3 size ranges a relevant intermediate dummy(ies) shall be tested in addition to the dummy(ies) defined above.

-If the Child Restraint System is designed for two or more children, one test shall be carried out with the heaviest dummies occupying all seatingpositions.
+If the Enhanced Child Restraint System is designed for two or more children, one test shall be carried out with the heaviest dummies occupying all seatingpositions.
 A second test with the lightest and the heaviest dummies specified above shall be carried out.
 The tests shall be conducted using the test benchas shown in Annex 6, Appendix 3, Figure 3.
 The laboratory conducting the tests may, if it deems it advisable, add a third test with any combination of dummies or empty seat positions.

-If the i-Size Child Restraint System uses a top tether, one test shall be carried out with the smallest dummy with the shorter distance of the top tether (anchorage point G1).
+If the i-Size Enhanced Child Restraint System uses a top tether, one test shall be carried out with the smallest dummy with the shorter distance of the top tether (anchorage point G1).
 A second test shall be carried out with the heavier dummy with the longer distance of the top tether (anchorage point G2).
 Adjust the top tether to achieve a tension load of 50 ± 5 N. For side lateral impact the ISOFIX child restraint shall be tested with only the shorter distance of the top tether.

-If the i-Size Child Restraint System uses a support-leg, as an anti-rotation device the hereafter mentioned dynamic tests shall be carried out as follows:
+If the i-Size Enhanced Child Restraint System uses a support-leg, as an anti-rotation device the hereafter mentioned dynamic tests shall be carried out as follows:

 The tests for frontal impact shall be conducted with the support-leg adjusted to its maximum adjustment compatible with the positioning of the trolley floor pan.
 The tests for rear impact shall be conducted with the worst case position selected by the Technical Service.
-During the tests the support-leg shall be supported by the trolley floor pan as described in Annex 6, Appendix 3, figure 2;
+During the tests the support-leg shall be supported by the trolley floor pan as described in Annex 6, Appendix 2, figure 2;